Eyescale/Equalizer/README.rst

 The following documentation has been added or substantially improved since the last release:

--   The `Programming and User Guide`_ has been extended to 91 pages and 53 figures.
+-   The `Programming and User Guide`_ has been extended to XXX pages and XXX figures.
--   The Accumulation Buffer Object API has been added to the Programming Guide.
--   `The Subpixel compound`_ provides FSAA and DOF decomposition
+-   `The XXX`_
--   `Multicast Data Transfer`_

 2.8.
 Bug Fixes
 ~~~~~~~~~~~~~~

-Equalizer 0.9.1 includes various bugfixes over the 0.9 release, including the
+Equalizer 1.0-alpha includes various bugfixes over the 0.9 release, including
-following:
+the following:

+-   `2882248`_: Spurious network deadlocks on Win32
+-   `3071764`_: GLX: No distinction between lowercase and uppercase keys

+0.9.1:

 -   `2873353`_: Usage of ext/hash_map and -Werror causes compiler error
 -   `2834063`_: eqPly and eVolve freezes on Mac with glX